MichaelSeitz98/enterprise-ai-project/docs/01_price_recommendation.md

 The architecture of our ML application can be described as follows:

 1. **MLFlow**: MLFlow is used for model training, tracking, and versioning.
 It runs on a local server, and all artifacts are stored in our repository.
-This enables every team member with access to the repository to create models, train them, and store different versions using MLFlow.
+This enables every team member with access to the repository to create models, train them, and store different versions as well as setting them in production stage.

 2. **Frontend (Gradio)**: The frontend of our application is built using Gradio.
 It collects the necessary data for the model to create predictions.
 Once the data is collected, the Gradio app sends a POST request to our FastAPI backend application.
+The gradio can be started locally and shared on a temporary public URL.
+In the future, it would be no problem and good practice to host the frontend on a cloud server on heroku as well.
+But therefore we should separate it a dedicated repository and container - what would have exeeded our students offer limit on heroku.

 3. **Backend (FastAPI)**: The FastAPI backend application provides various endpoints..
 When a request is received at the `/predict` endpoint, the desired model is loaded and ready to make predictions.
 The dedicted folder is located under `/immowelt_price_guide/backend`.
 [Also find here](https://github.com/MichaelSeitz98/enterprise-ai-project/tree/main/immowelt_price_guide/backend).